 Ecuador has an excellent educational community and has more Spanish study abroad programs than any other country in South America.
 Nestled in the north west corner of South America, Ecuador (Spanish for equator), rests on the middle of the earth and offers a geographically diverse environment.
 Students can choose from a wide variety of disciplines from Ecuador’s prestigious universities, as well as experience the countries specialties.
 The country is known for salsa (the dance, not the condiment), trekking into the rainforest, tasting the local guinea pig, and hiking great volcanoes.

-1) Language: There's never been a more quintessential time to master the Spanish language.
+Language: There's never been a more quintessential time to master the Spanish language.
 With the number of Spanish speakers residing in the US increasingly annually, it is vital that our citizens become bi-lingual.
 When studying in Ecuador, don't miss out on the opportunity to practice the local language inside AND outside the classroom.
+There are tons of Spanish schools in Ecuador to choose from!

 If you wish to take your program a step further, consider participating in a homestay while you are abroad.
 The opportunity to be part of an Ecuadorean family will undoubtedly add depth to your experience abroad, and complement your connections to the country.
 It won't always be easy (and may not always be comfortable), but at the end of your program, you will walk away feeling like you truly took advantage of your experience in Ecuador.